cburdine/materials-ml-workshop/MaterialsML/scicomp/scipy.md

 ```

 :::{important}
-When using `scipy.optimize.curve_fit`, the curve function to be fitted will be called repeatedly with the entire `x_data` array as the first argument, not with each element `x_data` individually.
+When using `scipy.optimize.curve_fit`, the curve function to be fitted will be called repeatedly with the entire `x_data` array as the first argument, not with each element in `x_data` individually.
 Because of this, the function should return an array with the same shape as `y_data`.
-If your function uses standard math operations only this will not be a problem.
 :::

 ## Special Functions